djlakhani/Recipes-and-Reviews-Reserach/README.md

 <p>Null Hypothesis: The missingness of rating does not depend on the minutes.</p>
 <p>Alternative Hypothesis: The missingness of rating does depend on the minutes.</p>
 <p>Test Statistic: Absolute differnce in group means.</p>
+<p>Significance Level: We will evaluate the test at a 5% significance level.</p>

 <p>To conduct the permutation test we created a column called has_rating which indicates whether a rating is missing or not.
 The observed statistic was rougly 51.45.
 The following distribution of test statistics was obtained:</p>